JVital2013/vitality-goes/docs/config.md

 ```

 * `[ADMSDM]`: A unique identifier for the text data.
 This can be anything, but it must be unique and contain no spaces.
-* `identifier`: A regular expression that matches the Eight character EMWIN file name.
-The regular expression must match the entire eight-character name.
+* `identifier`: An Eight-Character EMWIN File Name, or a regular expression that matches one.
+If it's a regular expression, it must match the entire eight-character name.
 In this example, the eight-character name must start with "ADMSDM", but it can end with anything.
-* `title`: How the text data will be labeled in Vitality GOES
+* `title`: The text label in Vitality GOES
 * `truncate`: How many lines to remove from the beginning of the file.
 This is to remove additional headers.
 * `format`: Can be "paragraph" or "formatted"
   * `paragraph`: The data consists of sentences that can be converted easily into paragraph form.